private-octopus/c4/doc/c4-design.md

 In our early experiments, we observed a "congestion bounce" that happened as follow:

-* congestion is detected, the nomnal rate is reduced, and C4 enters recovery.
+* congestion is detected, the nominal rate is reduced, and C4 enters recovery.
 * packets sent at the data rate that caused the congestion continue to be acknowledged during recovery.